Primitive Hierarchical Processes and the Structure of a Single Note

 At the beginning of this discussion I touted the value of A Generative Theory of Tonal Music as a framework for perceptual investigations, and despite all the revisions I've suggested today I don't want to be seen as a Lerdahl and Jackendoff critic.
 The genius of GTTM lies in how it defines the problem of tonal perception, breaking it into discrete domains and attacking each domain with as much rigor and detail as possible.
 It remains an invaluable hypothesis that demands to be answered with many more.

-For example, in the introduction to Tonal Pitch Space Lerdahl states that "from the grouping and metrical structures the listener forms the time-span segmentation�and from the time-span reduction the listener projects the tensing-relaxing heirarchy of prolongational reduction." (p.
+For example, in the introduction to Tonal Pitch Space Lerdahl states that "from the grouping and metrical structures the listener forms the time-span segmentation�and from the time-span reduction the listener projects the tensing-relaxing hierarchy of prolongational reduction." (p.
 4)

 Jackendoff's 1991 essay "Musical Parsing and Musical Affect" does discuss the issue of real-time processing, but does so without breaking down the GTTM phases - meter, tonality, and event hierarchy are still discussed in turn.